SAVE 5% OFF ALL BULBS

 When choosing an HID system the first thing to take into consideration is the area you want the lighting fixture to illuminate.
 Based upon this you can choose from several different wattage systems; 1000, 600, and 400 watts are the most common.
 A 1000 watt system will cover about a 5 x 5 ft area, a 600 about a 4 x 4, and a 400 will cover an area of about 3.5 x 3.5 ft.

-HID bulbs require a hood or reflector to maximize their efficiency.
+HID bulbs require a hood or reflector to maximize their efficiency by reflecting light to where you want it.
 There are several different styles of reflectors, air cooled, non-air cooled, water cooled, wing, and parabolic.
 Each style reflector has its niche use.
 Generally the larger wattage HID system in use, the larger the reflector is recommended to maximize your growing footprint.
 For example, a 1000 watt bulb works well in a Raptor hood.
 When selecting a reflector, knowing the exact size of the space being used is imperative.
 Different sized reflectors are designed for specifically sized areas.

 When using HID lighting a considerable amount of heat is created.
 Therefore, when choosing a hood, be sure to make accommodations for the heat being produced.
 This can be accomplished by purchasing an air or water cooled reflector.
 These hoods come with a sealed glass "window" on the bottom, and open ports on each side to connect ducting or hose via; the idea being contain as much heat as possible within the reflectors and ducting.
 With either the passage of cool air or water through the hood-- and ventilated outside the growing area-- temperatures are greatly reduced.

 I hope this answers the basics about HID lighting, if you have any questions please ask here or send us an email firstname.lastname@example.org